userguide-galaxea/Product_User_Guide/docs/Guide/R1/Software_Guide_Interface.md

 # Software Interface

-This section describes the various control and status feedback interfaces for Galaxea R1, to help users better understand how to communicate and control the arm through the ROS package.
+In this chapter, we describe the various control and status feedback interfaces for Galaxea R1, to help users better understand how to communicate and control the arm through the ROS package.

 ## Driver Interface

-The current Galaxea R1 driver is mainly composed of three parts, including four independent Rosnodes, which are the driver of the chassis, arms (left and right arm), and the torso.
-The interfaces provided by the three drivers are in the form of  ROS topic, and are described as follows.
+The current Galaxea R1 driver is mainly composed of three parts, including four independent Ros nodes: the drivers of the chassis, the left and right arms, and the torso.
+The interfaces provided by these drivers are in the form of ROS topics, as described below.

 ### Chassis Driver Interface

-This interface is used for chassis status feedback ROS package.
+This interface is used for the chassis status feedback ROS package.
 The package defines multiple topics for posting the status of multiple motors in the chassis.
 The following are detailed descriptions of each topic and its related message types:

 <table style="width: 100%; border-collapse: collapse;">
   <tr>